 Professor Snider joined the faculty at the Baylor Law School during the fall of 2012, bringing with him over twenty years of experience in business, transactional and tax law matters.
 Professor Snider teaches various upper level business law and tax law courses at Baylor, including Venture Capital Transactions, Public Company Securities Law, Corporate Taxation, Partnership Taxation and Basic Tax Principles for Lawyers.
 He also teaches a Taxation of Mergers and Acquisitions course and various Business Law Capstone courses.

-Mr. Snider did his undergraduate work at the University of Virginia, where he received his B.A., with Distinction.
-Mr. Snider then attended the University of Illinois College of Law where he obtained his J.D., summa cum laude.
-He served on the University of Illinois Law Review, was recognized as a Harno Fellow and member of the Order of the Coif and received several honors and awards, including the Harker Prize as Valedictorian, multiple Rickert Awards and a Hough Scholarship Award.
+Professor Snider completed his undergraduate work at the University of Virginia, where he received his B.A., with Distinction.
+He then attended the University of Illinois College of Law, where he obtained his J.D., summa cum laude.
+While at the University of Illinois, Professor Snider served on the University of Illinois Law Review, was recognized as a Harno Fellow and member of the Order of the Coif and received several honors and awards, including the Harker Prize as Valedictorian, multiple Rickert Awards and a Hough Scholarship Award.

-Mr. Snider subsequently obtained his LL.M. in Taxation from the University of Florida Levin College of Law, which is recognized as having one of the top graduate tax programs in the country.
-While in the graduate tax program at the Levin College of Law Mr. Snider worked as a research assistant for Professor Martin J. McMahon, Jr. and received several awards.
-As a result of his work in the LL.M. program, Mr. Snider was selected by the graduate tax faculty at the Levin College of Law to become their Visiting Assistant Professor.
+Subsequently, Professor Snider obtained his LL.M. in Taxation from the University of Florida Levin College of Law, widely recognized as having one of the top graduate tax law programs in the country.
+As a result of his work in the graduate tax law program, Professor Snider was selected by the members of the graduate tax faculty to become, and served as, the Visiting Assistant Professor in Taxation at the Levin College of Law until he came to Baylor.

-Mr. Snider will be teaching various business law, securities law and tax law courses.
-His academic interests and scholarship are focused on issues relating to business transactions, corporate governance, tax and tax policy.
+Professor Snider’s current academic interests and scholarship are focused on issues relating to business entities, business transactions, corporate governance, tax and tax policy.